 With the coronavirus pandemic (COVID-19), there has been a 238% surge in cyberattacks against banks and financial institutions.
 Throughout the year, many financial services organizations have been exposed due to a poor cybersecurity infrastructure, and as many cybercriminals are getting more innovative in their cyberattack methods (cloud hijacking, AI machine manipulation, etc.), the financial services sector is always needing to evolve to stay one step ahead of the latest threats.

-Here are some key multi-factor authentication best practices all banks and financial services organizations need to consider.
+Here are some key multi-factor authentication best practices for financial services and online banking to consider.

 Multi-factor Authentication is a Balancing Act